xyliatgithub/IntroCrypto2024/Lab 1/readme.md

 ## Lab 1 - Pseudo Random Number Generation
 In this [lab](https://seedsecuritylabs.org/Labs_20.04/Files/Crypto_Random_Number/Crypto_Random_Number.pdf), you will apply your knowledge in class to find out some interesting facts and do some experiments on crypto programming.
 You need to complete all the five tasks in this lab and submit a detailed lab report, with screenshots, to describe what you have done and what you have observed with necessary explanation.
+Please refer to the example report.
 Please include important code snippets followed by explanation.
 Simply attaching code without any explanation will receive no credits.

 ## Lab Enviroment
-The lab is one of the exercises in SEED Project.
-It uses a Virtual Machine (VM) [image](https://seedsecuritylabs.org/labsetup.html) in order to simplify the experiment setup.
-We are using the Ubuntu 20.04 image for this lab.
+The lab is one of the exercises in SEED Labs.
+It uses a [Virtual Machine](https://seedsecuritylabs.org/labsetup.html) (VM) to simplify the experiment setup.
 Load the VM image with your VirtualBox or VMware (whichever you prefer).
 [Here](https://github.com/seed-labs/seed-labs/blob/master/manuals/vm/seedvm-manual.md) is the manual to install the VM on your computer.
 Please read the VM [User Manual](https://web.ecs.syr.edu/~wedu/seed/Documentation/Ubuntu16_04_VM/Ubuntu16_04_VM_Manual.pdf) (which is for an older version, but basically same) carefully before you start working on the labs.

 ## Environment Setup